taliexo/bookoo/README.md

       retain: false # Set to true if you want the last message to be retained
 ```

-**Consuming MQTT Data and Sending to InfluxDB:**

-Once the data is on the MQTT topic, you have several options to get it into InfluxDB:

-1.  **Telegraf:**
-    *   Telegraf has an [MQTT consumer input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/mqtt_consumer) and an [InfluxDB output plugin](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/influxdb_v2).
-    *   You can configure Telegraf to subscribe to `bookoo/shot/completed`, parse the JSON payload (using `data_format = "json"` and potentially `json_v2` processor for complex parsing/tagging), and write it to InfluxDB.
-This is a very popular and efficient method.

-2.  **Node-RED:**
-    *   Use an "MQTT in" node to subscribe to the topic.
-    *   Use a "function" node to transform the JSON payload if needed.
-    *   Use an "InfluxDB out" node to write the data.

-3.  **Custom Script (Python, etc.):**
-    *   Write a script that subscribes to the MQTT topic using a client library (e.g., Paho MQTT for Python) and then writes to InfluxDB using an InfluxDB client library.

-**Advantages of MQTT:**
-*   **Decoupling:** Home Assistant only needs to publish the data; other services handle the ingestion into InfluxDB.
-*   **Flexibility:** Multiple subscribers can consume the shot data for different purposes.
-*   **Resilience:** If your InfluxDB instance is temporarily down, MQTT can often buffer messages (depending on broker configuration and QoS).

-This MQTT approach provides a clean separation of concerns and leverages a standard messaging protocol.

 ### 2. Send a Notification on Shot Completion

 ```yaml